-When you travel by plane, you are protected under the European regulations.
-Few passengers are aware of these consumer rights and many lack the legal knowledge to claim compensation.
+When you travel by plane, you are protected under the European regulations (EC) 261/2004.
+Few passengers are aware of these consumer rights and many lack the legal knowledge to claim compensation for cancelled flights or major delays – even when they know they should!

 What compensation should I expect?

-What was the distance of your flight?
-What was the exact length of your delay?
-What were the weather conditions like on the day of your flight and may any extraordinary circumstances have been a factor in the delay or cancellation?
-We will provide you with the answers to all these questions and assess the validity of your claim.
-All you need to do is enter your flight details and submit the claim; we’ll take care of the rest.
+Even if you are unsure, we will find the answers to all these questions and assess the validity of your claim.
+All you need to do is enter your flight details and submit the claim – we’ll take care of the rest.

 Most common questions